Production Set 09 // Redaction Workflow

-AI redaction automation in 2026 -- accuracy, validation, and workflow
+AI redaction automation, accuracy, validation, and the spreadsheet trap.

 Redaction is both a legal obligation and an operational cost centre in modern eDiscovery.
 The obligation is precise: privileged content, PII, PHI, and third-party confidential information must be masked before production.
-The cost is real: in complex HIPAA-implicated litigation, manual redaction can account for 20-30% of total review spend.
+The cost is real: in complex HIPAA-implicated litigation, manual redaction can account for 20 to 30 percent of total review spend.
 AI automation helps substantially, but failure modes require a validated QA step before any production.

 What requires redaction in modern discovery

 Manual redaction is a reviewer examining each document page and applying a black-box redaction mark over sensitive content.
 It is the most accurate method but is extremely time-intensive for large productions.
-At 20-40 pages per hour for a careful manual redaction pass on mixed document types, a 100,000-page production with 15% requiring redaction can run 375-750 attorney hours.
+At 20 to 40 pages per hour for a careful manual redaction pass on mixed document types, a 100,000-page production with 15 percent requiring redaction can run 375 to 750 attorney hours.

 NER (Named Entity Recognition) automation uses a trained entity-recognition model to identify specific entity types (PERSON, ORG, DATE, SSN, ACCOUNT_NUMBER, etc.) and automatically proposes or applies redactions.
-NER is highly accurate for structured entities (SSN pattern matching is 95-99% accurate) and degrades on unstructured or context-dependent entities.
+NER is highly accurate for structured entities (SSN pattern matching is 95 to 99 percent accurate) and degrades on unstructured or context-dependent entities.

 LLM-classified redaction uses a large language model to identify redactable content based on a natural-language description of what must be redacted (‘redact all health information and diagnostic information about any individual other than the named plaintiff’).
 LLM classification handles contextual and relationship-dependent redaction better than NER, but requires more compute per document and generates more false positives that require attorney review.